 - Who pays corporate tax in Portugal?

-- Portuguese income tax for self-employed business owners and freelancers
+- Income tax for self-employed business owners and freelancers

 - Portuguese corporate tax rates

-- Portuguese corporate tax for freelancers and sole traders in Portugal
+- Corporate tax for freelancers and sole traders in Portugal

 - Portuguese corporate tax for partnerships in Portugal

-- Portuguese corporate tax for limited companies in Portugal
+- Corporate tax for limited companies in Portugal

 - Tax under the simplified regime for small businesses in Portugal